BigWorldSetup/BigWorldSetup/CONTRIBUTING.md

 # How do I contribute

-* read technical documentation about how BWS is handling mods/components/translations
+# Read technical documentation about how BWS is handling mods/components/translations, then:
 * edit you local copy of the BWS, add mods/make other changes (use NoAutoUpdate) and test it
 * you can edit files using web interface: <https://github.com/BigWorldSetup/BigWorldSetup/tree/master/App/Config/Global>
 or